adithirgis/pollucheck/include.md

 **Why cant trend analysis be used for hourly data?**
 *Hourly data does not have much periodicity to be captured.*

-**What are the time resolutions Trend Analysis can be used?**
+**What are the time resolutions used for Trend Analysis?**
-*Daily mean and monthly mean is used to perform Trend Analysis by Mann-Kendall.*
+*Daily mean and monthly mean is used to perform Trend Analysis by Mann-Kendall test.*

-**What are the time resolutions Periodicity Analysis can be used?**
+**What are the time resolutions used for Periodicity Analysis?**
 *Daily mean data is used to generate the biwavelet.
 We have used the default options in the biwavelet package to generate the plot.*

-**How Q-Q Plot is different from a Scatter Plot?**
+**How is Q-Q Plot different from a Scatter Plot?**
 *A Q-Q plot is a scatterplot created by plotting two sets of quantiles against one another.
-If both sets of quantiles came from the same distribution, we should see the points forming a line that’s roughly straight.
+If both sets of quantiles come from the same distribution, we should see the points forming a line that’s roughly straight.
 ([Source](https://data.library.virginia.edu/understanding-q-q-plots/#:~:text=A%20Q%2DQ%20plot%20is%20a,truly%20come%20from%20Normal%20distributions.))*

 ### Linear Regression

-**What are univariate and multivariate?**
+**What are univariable and multivariable?**
-*Univariate regression is which consist of single independent variable while multivariate consist of three or more variables.*
+*univariable regression is which consist of single independent variable while multivariable consist of three or more variables.*

-**What is the difference between multiple R- square and R- square?**
+**What is the difference between multiple R- square and adjusted R- square?**
 *Multiple R squared is simply a measure of Rsquared for models that have multiple predictor variables.
 Therefore it measures the amount of variation in the response variable that can be explained by the